 In the arroz amarillo post, reader Sam mentioned cilantro rice.
 I said I’ve come across it but under a different name — arroz verde.
 I also told Sam that I’ve been wanting to make it for a long time except that no one in my family except me likes cilantro all that much.

 Well, I’ve finally come up with a formula that won’t make anyone balk with too much cilantro.
-In my version of arroz verde, the greens consist of a small amount of cilantro and a generous amount of scallions (green onions or onion leaves, if that’s what you call them).
+In my version of arroz verde, the greens consist of a small amount of cilantro and a generous amount of scallions.
 For added aroma, I threw in a couple of pandan leaves into the rice cooker.

 - Rinse and drain the rice.